You fall off of a ledge, dropping through a hole in the floor, only to find yourself hurtling out the side of a wall like a cannon ball.

 Spatial Thinking in STEM

-Uttal and colleagues also looked into research that relates spatial thinking to performance in STEM.
+Uttal and colleagues also looked into research that relates spatial reasoning to performance in STEM.
 The idea is that STEM subjects often require reasoning with diagrams, graphs, model visualizations, and the like.
 Less work has been done on this issue.
 Yet, several studies suggest optimism.

 In another study, engineering college students who performed poorly on a spatial thinking test were invited for special training.
 Those who took it did better in later courses.
 One caveat of this study is that the students self-selected into the elective course.
 So, they may have been more highly motivated to succeed.

 A follow-on experiment used a randomized controlled trial to overcome the problem.
 It also included highly gifted STEM students.
 For example, over a quarter of the participants had achieved perfect scores on their math SATs.
-The idea was to find out whether the training could improve performance in students who already had very strong spatial thinking skills.
+The idea was to find out whether the training could improve performance in students who already had very strong spatial reasoning skills.
 The results were striking.
 Those who received the training in spatial thinking did much better in an especially challenging physics course.

-The National Science Foundation apparently agrees with the promise of spatial thinking.
+The National Science Foundation apparently agrees with the promise of spatial reasoning.
 They have founded the Spatial Intelligence and Learning Center (SLIC).
 SLIC is a large collaboration among professors at several universities to understand and enhance spatial thinking across the curriculum.

 TeachSpatial is another interesting site that provides information and resources to improve spatial thinking.